godotengine/godot-docs/classes/class_atlastexture.rst

 | *Getter* | has_filter_clip()      |
 +----------+------------------------+

-If ``true`` clips the area outside of the region to avoid bleeding of the surrounding texture pixels.
+If ``true``, clips the area outside of the region to avoid bleeding of the surrounding texture pixels.

 .. _class_AtlasTexture_margin: